 - LIGHTWEIGHT + PORTABLE: While it’s made of a heavy duty mesh material, it still weighs only 16 oz.
 That’s it!
 It’s light and compact design is ideal to take with you when backpacking, camping, hiking or embarking on any outdoor adventure.
 Netting easily fits into its included stuff sack for portability and storage when not in use.

 - SIMPLE SET UP: Foxelli Hammock Net comes complete with everything you’ll need to easily set up your hammock net cover in just seconds.
 An extra-long ridgeline is included (25 feet), as well as a convenient dual sided vertical zipper for easy in and out access, which are all must have accessories for any hammock camping set.

 Foxelli, unlike most of its competitors, does not specialize in hammocks or hammock accessories, which is possibly why its XL mosquito netting for hammock use is so inexpensive.
-This low cost does not appear to impair the total value, as it does with a few of other budget-friendly models.
+This low cost does not appear to impair the total value, as it does with a few other budget-friendly models.

-The Foxelli XL, for example, is the largest model on our collection, at 12’ x 4’4 12”.
+The Foxelli XL, for example, is the largest model in our collection, at 12’ x 4’4 12”.
 While the size allows for more inner space and headroom, it also means that the Foxelli XL is the only choice we tested that can accommodate a double hammock.

 However, with an 11” x 9 45” profile, this hammock insect net suffers from the same size concerns as other larger models, as it does not compact down as well.
-To make matters worse, the Foxelli XL is one of the heaviest varieties, weighing in about 1 pound, making it unsuitable for hiking.
+To make matters worse, the Foxelli XL is one of the heaviest varieties, weighing about 1 pound, making it unsuitable for hiking.